 Customers should talk to their bank or building society for more details.

-More information on image-based cheque clearing is available from the Cheque and Credit Clearing Company linked to below.
+More information on image-based cheque clearing is available from Pay UK

 A Direct Debit is an instruction from a customer to their bank or building society authorising an organisation to collect varying amounts from their account, as long as the customer has been given advance notice of the collection amounts, dates and frequency of payment.
 All banks and building societies that operate the Direct Debit Scheme are committed to provide the Direct Debit Guarantee for customers.